Plan Your Trip

 2. You will receive a reply that lists the next 4 buses scheduled to arrive at your stop, including their estimated arrival times.

-3. If you’re at stop on multiple routes and would only like to see times for a particular route, add the route number after the stop ID, e.g. 100150 27
+3. If you’re at stop on multiple routes and would only like to see times for a specific route, text your stop ID followed by the route number, e.g. 100150 27

 4. For help using the service, text HELP to 11111